k4y3ff/dynamite/README.md

 =========

 ## Overview
-dynamite is an in-memory, distributed NoSQL database engine, written in Scala.
+Dynamite is an in-memory, distributed NoSQL database engine, written in Scala.

 ## Network Protocol
 Data is transmitted between clients and the main controller node--then, between the controller node and storage servers--using TCP/IP sockets.